ste7anste7an/readthedocs/docs/installation.rst

 Micropython
 ===========

-The ``uartremote.py`` needs to be copied to the flash memory of the
+The ``uartremote.py`` needs to be copied to the flash memory of the MicroPython platform.
+Depending on the platform used, this can be slightly different.
+Below you will find a description for the installation on the different platforms.

 ESP32
 =====